Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Data-driven analysis of dominant flow structures

-SPOD is also performed on the PIV velocity time series in two streamwise and one spanwise measurement windows (PIV domains are shown in figure~\ref{fig:bump}).
+SPOD is also performed on the PIV velocity time series in two streamwise and one spanwise measurement windows (PIV domains are shown in figure~\ref{fig:bump_data_pos}).
 Here, the block length was chosen as $200$ snapshots which yields a frequency resolution of $\Delta f=1\,\mathrm{Hz}$ ($\Delta\Str_h=0.005$ for the attached- and $\Delta\Str_h=0.002$ for the separated case).
 The Nyquist frequency is $100\,\mathrm{Hz}$, that is $\Str_h=0.46$ for the attached- and $\Str_h=0.23$ for the separated case, and as such, the medium-frequency regime cannot be fully resolved for the separated case.
 Instead, we focus on the low-frequency regime with this analysis.
-Figure \ref{fig:piv_spod} shows the resulting normalized eigenvalue spectra.
+Figure~\ref{fig:piv_spod} shows the resulting normalized eigenvalue spectra.
 For the separated case, these reveal very significant low-rank dynamics in the low-frequency regime.
-In all measurement windows, the leading mode approaches $\approx75\,\%$ of the PSD for $\Str\to 0$.
+In all measurement windows, the leading mode approaches $\approx75\,\%$ of the PSD at the lowest resolvable frequency.
 Notably, the sub-leading mode in the spanwise window also shows clear separation from the subsequent modes.
 In the attached case however, no low-rank dynamics are observed in the spanwise window.
 In the streamwise windows, the separation between the eigenvalues is also less pronounced than in the separated case.
 Nevertheless, the leading mode accounts for more than $25\,\%$ of the PSD in the low-frequency regime, showing the presence of low-rank dynamics.
 This observation is consistent with the previous observation that pressure fluctuations at low-frequencies, in the absence of flow separation, are still low-rank.
+The second dominant region with high gain separation in the medium-frequency regime (blue background), identified in the surface pressure SPOD spectra in figure~\ref{fig:SPOD_spectrum}, is absent in the PIV SPOD spectra (figure~\ref{fig:piv_spod}).
+We attribute this to the aforementioned Nyquist rate limitation of the PIV measurements.

-Regarding objective (i), we draw the conclusion that the medium-frequency dynamics in both cases are characterized by coherent structures.
+Regarding objective (i), we draw the conclusion that the medium-frequency dynamics in both cases are characterized by low-rank dynamics driving coherent structures.
 The same holds for the low-frequency regime, especially in the separated case, and to a lesser degree also in the attached case.